Today marks the 15th anniversary since I first tied a 1st Dan Black Belt in Korean Martial Arts around my waist.

 Goruck Recommended Items

 -Shared Sleeping arrangements (tent, get enough space here guys.
 Our 6x5 was terrible.
-Any bigger though and it becomes a packing issue)
+Any bigger though and it becomes a packing issue)-Sleeping pad ( we should have saved the $45 x2 and just made a bed of leaves)

 -Cold weather pants Oct-Apr (Not needed, though RAIN pants would have been huge.
 Frog-Toggs is cheap and works very well.
 Should have brought rain pants. )